SSD detection support

 We can add one more property which can be named as 'inquiry-device-is-solid-state'

-Updated by Vineeth Pillai almost 8 years ago
+Updated by Vineeth Pillai over 8 years ago

 SBC-3 specification suggests that this MRR to be 1 if the device is SSD.
 This is optional though.
 The SSDs that I have tested complies to this, but I am not sure about very old SSDs.